-Mike Shum is a film director with an emphasis on cinematography.
-He is a National News and Documentary Emmy-finalist and award-winning filmmaker who has served as cinematographer, producer, and editor on multiple projects.
+Mike Shum is a film director who specializes in cinematography.
+He is a frequent contributor to The New York Times, where he was a finalist for a National News and Documentary Emmy, in addition to producing content for The Guardian, CNN, and Time Magazine.
+He is an award-winning filmmaker who has served as cinematographer, producer, and editor on multiple projects.
 He is the director of photography and a producer on Hondros, a feature length documentary about famed photojournalist Chris Hondros, which premiered at the 2017 Tribeca Film Festival where it received the prestigious Audience Award.

 He is based in Denver, Colorado but travels frequently for work.